slatedocs/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -------
 `callback_url` | string | The full url (including the scheme `http://` or `https://`) of the callback when the task is completed.
-`instruction` | string | The plaintext instruction of how to compare the attachments.
+`instruction` | string | A markdown-enabled string explaining how to compare the attachments.
+You can use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to show example images, give structure to your instructions, and more.
 `attachment_type` | string | One of `text`, `image`, `video`, `audio`, `website`, or `pdf`.
 Describes what type of file the attachments are.
 `attachments` | array | An array of attachments to compare.
 If `attachment_type` is `text`, then each attachment should be plaintext.
 Otherwise, they should be URLs pointing to the attachments.
 `urgency` (optional, default `day`) | string | A string describing the urgency of the response.
 One of `immediate`, `day`, or `week`, where `immediate` is a one hour response time.